Virginian militia

+History

-17th and early 18th century
+17th century

 In 1623, the year following the outbreak of the first major Anglo-Powhatan War in Virginia, the Virginia General Assembly commanded, "that men go not to work in the ground without their arms; That no man go or send abroad without a sufficient partie well armed."
-In 1661 Governor William Berkeley stated, "All our freemen are bound to be trained every month in their particular counties."
+In 1661, Governor William Berkeley stated, "All our freemen are bound to be trained every month in their particular counties."
 The British county lieutenant system was employed as the population grew; each county had a lieutenant, appointed as the county's chief militia officer.

 The militia system was originally used to defend against Native American tribes in the tidewater area.
 As the slave population grew in the Virginia Colony, the militia played a role in keeping slaves from running away or from revolting – through the use of militia patrollers.
 This Virginia militia system was put to the test in 1676 during Bacon's Rebellion.
 The Crown's militia was victorious over Nathaniel Bacon, who tried to seize power.

+18th century

-Virginia militia under the command of Colonel James Patton fought an Iroquois war party at the Battle of Galudoghson in December 1742.
-This was the first military action between Virginia soldiers and Native Americans in western Virginia.
+Virginia militia under the command of Colonel James Patton fought an Iroquois war party at the Battle of Galudoghson in December 1742, representing the first military action between Virginia soldiers and Native Americans in western Virginia.

 French and Indian War

-During the French and Indian War (1754–1763), a formal act came into effect.
+During the French and Indian War (1754–1763), a formal act came into effect:

 Four companies of Virginia militia participated in the Sandy Creek Expedition in February 1756, however the expedition was forced to turn back due to harsh weather and lack of food.

 In September 1756, Colonel George Washington was unsuccessful in raising a militia in Augusta County to attack the active Indian warriors on the Jackson River.
 Militia were required to man a series of strategically sited forts on the Virginia frontier.

-Revolutionary War
+American Revolutionary War

-In 1774, revolution was at Virginia's doorstep when Royal Governor Lord Dunmore dissolved the Virginia House of Burgesses because of their support of the city of Boston against the closing of the Port of Boston by Lord North.
+In 1774, the American Revolution was at Virginia's doorstep when Royal Governor Lord Dunmore dissolved the Virginia House of Burgesses because of their support of the city of Boston against the closing of the Port of Boston by Lord North.
 On May 15, 1776, the Virginia General Assembly voted unanimously for independence and to have a declaration of rights drawn up.
 Colonel George Mason became the principal author of the Virginia Declaration of Rights which was published on June 12, 1776.
 Mason drew from his own previous writings upon his founding of the Fairfax County Independent Company of Volunteers on September 21, 1774.
 This company was a paramilitary organization independent of the Crown's militia.
 Article 13 of the Virginia Declaration of Rights which established the militia clause as a fundamental right was based upon three solid English rights: the right to revolution, the right to group self-preservation and the right to self-defense.
 Under Article 13 of the Virginia Declaration of Rights he wrote: